 - return platen.

 Flash welding machines are manual, semi-automatic, or fully automatic and can perform various additional operations like pre and post-heating, clamping, shearing, flash trimming, etc. All types of stainless steel can be welded using flash welding.

 The alignment of the parts to be welded is very important so that heat is generated over the entire surface.

 In the upset welding process, no flash occurs.
 The coalescence is produced over the entire area by the heat generated from the resistance of the electric current flow through the contact area of the abutting surfaces.
 The applied force is maintained throughout the heating period.
-The joining surfaces are brought together under pressure and current applied until the correct upset takes place and then the current is interrupted.
+The joining surfaces are brought together under pressure and the current is applied until the correct upset takes place and then the current is interrupted.

-The non-heat treatable stainless steels are easily weldable by this process.
+The non-heat-treatable stainless steels are easily weldable by this process.
 Continuous tube mills use this process quite extensively.

 Welding of Stainless Steel Pipes

 TIG is widely used for stainless steel pipes of 4 inches and smaller sizes.
-Whereas for large diameter pipes fully automatic methods are used.
+Whereas for large-diameter pipes fully automatic methods are used.